James Nsaba Buturo

 James Nsaba Buturo (born 18 March 1951) is a Ugandan politician.
-He was the Minister of State for Ethics & Integrity in the Office of the Vice President in the Cabinet of Uganda from 1 June 2006 until his resignation on 15 March 2011.
+He was the minister of state for ethics and integrity in the Office of the Vice President in the Cabinet of Uganda from 1st June 2006 [1] until his resignation on 15th March 2011.
 In the cabinet reshuffle of 27 May 2011, his docket was assigned to Father Simon Lokodo.
 He also served as the elected Member of Parliament representing "Bufumbira County East", Kisoro District, from 2001 until 2011.
-In the 2011 national elections, Nsaba Buturo lost in the primaries to Wagahugu Kwizera of the National Resistance Movement political party, who is the incumbent MP for that constituency.
-Nsaba Buturo insisted on contesting the general elections as an Independent candidate; but he still lost.
+In the 2011 national elections, Nsaba Buturo lost in the primaries to Wagahugu Kwizera of the National Resistance Movement political party, who represented the constituency in the 9th parliament (2011-2016).
+Nsaba Buturo insisted on contesting the general elections as an independent candidate, but he still lost.
+He represented the Bufumbira East County in the 10th parliament of Uganda (2016-2021) under the National Resistance Movement (NRM).
+James Nsaba Buturo came back in parliament to represent Bufumbira County East in the 11th parliament in the term 2021-2026 unnder the National Resistance Movement (NRM).

+He did not contest the January 2026 general elections after losing the NRM primaries and withdrawing his independent bid.
+The seat was won by the NRM's Roland Kanya Nkurumah, who represents Bufumbira East County in the 12th parliament (2026-2031).

 Early life and education

 James Nsaba Buturo was born in Kisoro District, on 18 March 1951.
-He holds the degree of Bachelor of Arts in political science and public administration, from Makerere University, Uganda's oldest institution of tertiary education, founded in 1922.
-He also holds a postgraduate Diploma in Developmental Administration, also from Makerere.
-His degree of Master of Arts in Developmental Administration was received from the University of Birmingham in the United Kingdom.
-He then followed up with the degree of Doctor of Philosophy in the same field, also at Birmingham.
+He holds a Bachelor of Arts in political science and public administration from Makerere University, Uganda's oldest institution of tertiary education, founded in 1922.
+He also holds a postgraduate diploma in developmental administration, also from Makerere.
+He completed the Master of Arts in Developmental Administration from the University of Birmingham in the United Kingdom followed by a Doctor of Philosophy (PhD) in decentralisation, public policy, and development management, subjects that would later shape his work in government.
+He then earned his degree of Doctor of Philosophy in the same field, also at Birmingham.